jflozanor/EZVIZ-Security-Camera-Analysis/README.md

 ## Technical Plan
 ### Threat Modeling

 One threat space that we will attempt to use to gain access to the EZVIZ security camera is the smartphone applications, this includes the android and iOS applications, that can be used to setup the device as well as watching the live feed from the camera.
-In order to do this we will be using OWASP's penetration testing standard (from #1 in Literature Review).
-This standard has instructions how to setup a testing enviornment for each operating system and suggestions how to test the security of android applications.
+In order to do this, we will be using OWASP's penetration testing standard (from #1 in Literature Review).
+This standard has instructions how to setup a testing environment for each operating system and suggestions how to test the security of android applications.

 In this study the group will attempt to access EZVIZ CTQ2C 720p security camera.
 To gain access to the camera, we will attempt getting its IP address though a web application called the angry IP scanner.
 Follow the steps as arraigned in #5 from the Literature Review.
 If any vulnerability is found, the test results will be recorded as further investigations are conducted.